discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 Let's imagine that you have a bot on over 1,000 servers, and it took you many, many months of coding and patience to get it on that amount.
 Your token gets leaked somewhere, and now someone else has it.
 That person can:

 * Spam every server your bot is on;
-* Attempt to DM spam as many users as they can;
+* DM spam as many users as possible;
-* Attempt to delete as many channels as they can;
+* Delete as many channels as possible;
-* Attempt to kick or ban as many server members as they possibly can;
+* Kick or ban as many server members as possible;
-* Make your bot leave all of the servers it has joined.
+* Make your bot leave all of the servers it has joined;
-* Access and damage the underlying infrastructure (your server)
+* Access and damage the underlying infrastructure (your server).

 All that and much, much more.
 Sounds pretty terrible, right?
 So make sure to keep your token as safe as possible!